-For information on the obligations of client money or property service providers, as defined in section 431W of the FMCAct, and under the Financial Advisers (Custodian of FMCA Financial Products) Regulations 2014, please see the information on our website.
+For information on the obligations of client money or property service providers, as defined in section 431W of the FMCAct, and under the Financial Markets Conduct Amendment Regulations 2020, please see the information on our website.

 31. Secondary markets

 When we assess if a secondary market is 'fair, orderly and transparent', we'll take into account factors including (but not limited to) whether you: